 Returns the timestamp of the value expiration time.
 This function depends on ttl.
-If ttl is NULL, then this function returns true = true
+If ttl. is NULL, then this function returns infinity.
+If the value was deleted, it returns -infinity.

 Parameter Description key An arbitrary unique key to insert, update, or delete. value JSON value to store.
-If NULL, any existing record is deleted. prev_value If set, the write operation is done only if the current value is equal to prev_value . ttl Time-to-live of the new value, in milliseconds.
+If NULL, any existing record is deleted. prev_value If set, the write operation is done only if the current value is equal to ${\tt prev_value}$. ttl Time-to-live of the new value, in milliseconds.